fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 #### setup

-Exercises 9.1.-9.7. will be all made to the same node project.
+Exercises 9.1.-9.7. will all be made in the same node project.
 Create the project in an empty directory with <i>npm init</i> and install the ts-node and typescript packages.
-Create also the file <i>tsconfig.json</i> to the directory with the following content:
+Create also the file <i>tsconfig.json</i> in the directory with the following content:

 ```json
 {